 Getting Your Child Out the Door In the Morning

-The bad news is, even working as hard as Kristina is -- offering choices, making it into a game, preparing the night before -- there is no guarantee that things will go smoothly.
+The bad news is, even working as hard as this parent is -- offering choices, making it into a game, preparing the night before -- there is no guarantee that things will go smoothly.
 Those things help enormously, but sometimes the needs of kids and adults simply clash.

 What does a four year old need in the morning?
 Well, everyone is different, but most of us need some time to make the transition from sleep into busy activity; most kids balk at feeling pushed.
 Most four year olds need to "do it myself."
 Most four year olds want to make their own decision about when their body needs to pee.
 And I've never met a four year old who understands why that meeting Mom has to get to is more important than whether he can find his toy car.